Monday 27th March 2006

 A Sydney lawyer will this week challenge the bureau's authority to impose traffic fines since it moved from being

 overseen by the NSW Police to the Office of State Revenue in October 2001.
-He claimed the NSW Government did not make

 proper legislative changes when the move was made and that all fines issued since then were illegal.
 But the Infringement